 Data for the entire Irvine Ranch Water District service area is not readily available.
 The City of Irvine is only a part of the IRWD service area.

-(1) City of Irvine Population, Median Family Income, and Total Personal Income for FY 2020 has not yet been published by the City of Irvine.
+- (1) Irvine Ranch Water District - (2) City of Irvine Population, Median Family Income, and Total Personal Income for FY 2021 have not yet been published by the City of Irvine.